-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 73 of 2013 (Federal Register of Legislation No. F2013L01891) determined under subsections 196B(2) and (8) of the VEA concerning malignant neoplasm of the pancreas. - 3.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that malignant neoplasm of the pancreas and death from malignant neoplasm of the pancreas can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning malignant neoplasm of the pancreas (Reasonable Hypothesis) (No. 103 of 2021).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 74 of 2013 (Federal Register of Legislation No. F2013L01893) determined under subsection 196B(3) of the VEA concerning malignant neoplasm of the pancreas. - 3.
+The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that malignant neoplasm of the pancreas and death from malignant neoplasm of the pancreas can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning malignant neoplasm of the pancreas (Balance of Probabilities) (No. 104 of 2021).
 This Instrument will in effect replace the repealed Statement of Principles.